alexpnt/pixel-artist/README.md

       -f FILENAME, --filename FILENAME
                             input filename
       -n NCOLORS, --ncolors NCOLORS
-                            number of colors to use: 1-256
-      -g GRANULARITY, --granularity GRANULARITY
+                            number of colors to use: 1-256, default=256 -g GRANULARITY, --granularity GRANULARITY
-                            granularity to be used (>0): a bigger value means bigger blocks
+                            granularity to be used (>0): a bigger value means bigger blocks, default=1
       -s, --save            save the output image

 ####Examples:####